nephelaiio/ansible-role-heartbeat/README.md

 - Rocky Linux 9
 - Debian Bullseye

-You can test the role directly from sources using command `molecule test`
+You can test the role directly from sources using commands `devbox install ; devbox run molecule test`

 ## License